niu541412/JoveDownloader/README.md

 A javascirpt bookmark which can help you download the videos from [JoVE.com](https://www.jove.com)

 Save the following script as a bookmark in your favorite browser.
-When you watch the video on jove.com, click it, a new tab which contains the video will pop up, then you can download it by 'save as' etc.
+When you watch the video on jove.com, click this bookmark, a new tab which contains the video will pop up, then you can download it by 'save as' etc.

 Tested with Chrome, Firefox & Safari on desktop devices and Safari on ios